Why you should be using the Trimble SPS855 series GNSS receivers

 This is a 220 channel receiver that gets confusing because everything is an option – including the accuracy.
 Depending on the options purchased - the receiver can either be a base or a rover or both.
 GLONASS and Galileo are also options, along with L5 and data logging.SPS855:

 This is the most current version, released in 2011 with an amazing 440 channels!
-Trimbles datasheet shows that this receiver will also track COMPASS and Galileo constellations.
+Trimbles datasheet shows that this receiver will also track BeDiou and Galileo.
 The SPS855 also has a 900 Mhz option with one UHF option that covers the full 410 to 470 Mhz spectrum.
 Just like the SPS852, everything is an option with this receiver – so be cautious when purchasing and make sure you know what your getting.

 Trimble SPS850 / SPS855 GNSS

 Trimble SPS850 through SPS855 look the same on the outside.
 IP67 rated sealed receivers with internal batteries, yellow paint.
 Internal radio options and Bluetooth.

-The Trimble NetR9 GNSS receiver looks the same as the SPS85x series but does not have the option of internal radio and cannot be used with Survey Controller software.
+The Trimble NetR9 GNSS is grey and color and otherwise looks like the SPS85x, but does not offer an internal radio.
 The NetR9 was designed for office installations and is compatible with Access 2017, though we have not tested it as of yet.

 The Trimble NetRs receiver was the first to go online, but was difficult to set up and was a GPS receiver only.
 Additionally the NetRS is not a field receiver and does not have an internal radio.
 This receiver has a Linux operating system.
 Unless you are already familiar with these, our recommendation is to stay clear of the NetRS because of how difficult it is to get set up.

 This article was originally written in 2016 and updated in April, 2020.
 We put forth our best efforts to ensure accuracy of information listed.
 Please use this information as an additional guide to help you make a decision.